 A court can authorize a defendant who has been sentenced to jail to serve all or part of that sentence as house arrest.
 If that occurs, the defendant participates in an electronic monitoring program rather than serving time in jail.

 If the court imposes a sentence to be served in a county jail.
 Or if it imposes jail confinement as a condition of community supervision.
 It can authorize the confinement to be served during nonworking hours.
 The judge can attach conditions regarding the defendant’s employment.
 Travel, or hours of release that are permitted during the working day.
 The court can also authorize release from jail to obtain medical, mental health, or substance abuse treatment.

 Unless a sentence of confinement was imposed by a jury.
 A judge can order the defendant to perform community service in lieu of serving part or all of a jail sentence.
 Community service can be combined with work release.

 Steps to Take if Accused

-If you are at risk of being sentenced to jail or prison for a Texas drug crime, you need to have a skilled drug defense lawyer who can argue for alternatives to incarceration.
-To discuss options that might be available in your case, talk to an experienced criminal defense attorney at Texas Criminal Defense Group.
+If you are at risk of being sentenced to jail or prison for a Texas drug crime, you need to have a skilled drug defense lawyer who can argue for alternatives sentencing in Lubbock drug incarceration.
+To discuss options that might be available in your case.
+Talk to an experienced criminal defense attorney at Texas Criminal Defense Group.